 PHOTOGRAPHY - PG 4

-This giant tortoise suddenly decided to take a walk across this field.
+This Galápagos Tortoise suddenly decided to take a walk across this field.
 I managed to get a close up photo of the big turtle before it could escape.
-It's said that this old turtle is nearly 150 years old, and may live to be 200 years of age.
+They're classified as Geochelone nigra and can weigh up to 600lbs.
+It's said that this particular tortoise is nearly 100 years old, and may live to be 150 years of age.

 This particular reptile species is the Graptemys geographica, better known as the northern map turtle.
 I found this beautiful turtle sitting comfortably on a river rock and sunbathing.
 It's impressive how this tortoise identified the perfect rock and climbed onto it for a nice afternoon sunbathe.